scrumadventures-csd/ACSD12112023/README.md

-# ACSD20220705
+# ACSD20231211
-Repository for the A-CSD course in July 2022
+Repository for the A-CSD course in December 2023